stuart-warren/vagrant-puppet-graphite/README.md

 - IP is 192.168.10.21
 - Starts 1 carbon relay, spreading metrics over 3 carbon caches
 - You can send metrics to the relay on port 2013
+- You can uncomment sections in the above files to enable a second graphite server in a cluster

 TODO: